-No matter how hard you try, your relationship with your partner will not always be absolutely perfect, and that’s okay.
-There will be times where you fall into disagreements and things will be said that you don’t truly mean.
-Feelings will be hurt and trust will be broken.
+No matter how hard you try, your relationship with your partner will not always be perfect, and that’s okay.
+There will be times when you fall into disagreements, and things will be said that you don’t truly mean.
+Feelings will be hurt, and trust will be broken.
 It sucks, but it happens.
 The hurt, however, does not have to last forever.
 Usually, when you hurt your partner’s feelings, the first reaction may not always be to apologize right away.
 For this reason, Dr. Jennifer Thomas, co-author of When Sorry Isn’t Enough, and Dr. Gary Chapman, author of The 5 Love Languages: The Secret to Love That Lasts, have come together to develop the five apology languages.

-We all have those times when we think we are right in what we said, neglecting that sometimes our words can be a bit too much to bear to the person who receives them.
+We all have those times when we think we are right in what we said, neglecting that sometimes our words can be too much to bear to the person who receives them.
 Taking time to breathe and recognizing that you could be the one in the wrong is always best.
-Although, sometimes just admitting you’re wrong and saying sorry doesn’t cut it.
+Although, sometimes, just admitting you’re wrong and saying sorry doesn’t cut it.

 The five apology languages are composed of: expressing regret, accepting responsibility, genuinely repenting, making restitution, and requesting forgiveness.
 Like love languages, these apology languages help you tell or show your partner how sorry you are and what you are willing to do to repair the damage.
 It is about ensuring that all parties feel heard and valued.

 When you express regret to your partner, you show them that you know what you said or did was wrong.
 It can be as simple as ‘I feel ashamed for how I hurt you.’